 Cookies are a potential privacy risk, because they are able to track, store and share user behaviour.

-With the enforcement of the EU law on personal data on May 25, 2018, the General Data Protection Regulation (GDPR), website visitors have a right to receive specific, up-to date information on what data is registered about them at all times, for what purpose, and where in the world it is sent (along with the possibility to prevent it from happening).
+The EU law on personal data, the General Data Protection Regulation (GDPR), gives website visitors the right to receive specific, up-to date information on what data is registered about them at all times, for what purpose, and where in the world it is sent (along with the possibility to prevent it from happening).

 - What types of cookies are set,